louis-thevenet/nixos-config/README.md

 - you should already have changed `magnus`'s config to be yours
 - You should probably follow this algorithm:
 - Comment out all features in `./home/USERNAME/HOSTNAME.nix`
-- For each feature, see what it enables, remove what you don't want, then enable it
+- For each feature, see what it enables, remove what you don't want, then enable it or not
 - You should be good to rebuild : `sudo nixos-rebuild --flake .#HOSTNAME boot` then `reboot now`.